Written by: Andrew Splatt – Director & Executive Practice Leader

 #2: Concussions and Traumatic Brain Injuries (TBIs)

-People involved in traffic collisions often receive a jolt to the head that causes a brain contusion or concussion, also known as a milder form of a traumatic brain injury, or TBI.
+People involved in serious car accidents often receive a jolt to the head that causes a brain contusion or concussion, also known as a milder form of a traumatic brain injury, or TBI.
 Depending on the severity of neurological injuries, you may experience symptoms such as headaches, dizziness, memory issues, and confusion.

-More severe TBIs and head trauma can have profound effects, such as unconsciousness, seizures, confusion, and slurred speech.
+More severe head and brain injuries can have profound effects, such as unconsciousness, seizures, confusion, and slurred speech.
 Importantly, symptoms might not appear immediately after the incident but may unfold in the following days or weeks.

 Traumatic brain injuries (TBI) are a leading cause of disability and traffic deaths, with approximately 50,000 fatalities and 80,000 to 90,000 individuals suffering long-term disabilities each year due to TBIs.